abilandz/NAT3054/Lecture_3/make.md

 -rwxr-xr-x 1 abilandz abilandz 15960 Oct 11 15:55 test1
 ```

-As we can see, only the object file 'test1' was recompiled, because only the _mtime_ flag of the source code 'test1.C' has changed, and **make** has figured that out automatically!
+As we can see, only the object file 'test1' was recompiled, because only the _mtime_ flag of the source code 'test1.C' has changed, and **make** has automatically determined this — this is the main benefit of using **make**.

 Now we change the _mtime_ flag only of test2.C: